 These pressures should be maintained at 25 lbs.
 Front, 36 lbs.
 Rear.
 Under-inflated tyres will cause damage to the wall of the tyre and can also result in uneven tread wear.
 Over-inflated tyres give an uncomfortable ride.
-These pressures are based on the rider being 11 stone.
-Any weight carried greatly in excess of this would necessitate increased pressures.
+These pressures are based on a single rider being 11 stone.
+Any weight carried greatly in excess of this would necessitate increased pressures particularly when a passenger is being carried on the three-speed dual seat model.